onepub-dev/dcli/README.md

 DShell excels in all of the functionality that you expect from Bash and then takes you to the next level.

 DShell is easy to install, makes it a breeze to create simple scripts and provides the tools to manage a script that started out as 100 lines but somehow grew to 10,000 lines.
-There is also a large collection of third party libraries that you can included in your script with no more than an import statment and a dependancy declaration.
+There is also a large collection of third party libraries that you can included in your script with no more than an import statement and a dependancy declaration.

 Dart is fast and if you need even more speed it can be compiled to a single file executable that is portable between binary compatible machines.